-- 5.15.1 This rule applies if a Company that is an Authorised Person Goes into Liquidation or proposes to Go into Liquidation. - 5.15.2 The Directors of the Company must give notice of any meeting of the Company at which it is intended to propose a resolution for its winding up to the AFSA, and any other regulator that the AFSA may require by notice to the Company, (the Authorities).
+- 5.15.1 This rule applies if a Company that is an Authorised Person Goes into Liquidation or proposes to Go into Liquidation. - 5.15.2 The Directors of the Company must give notice of any meeting of the Company at which it is intended to propose a resolution for its winding up to the AFSA, and any other regulator that the AFSA may require by notice to the Company, (the Authorities). - 5.15.3 If a creditors meeting is called by the Liquidator, the Liquidator must give notice of the meeting to the Authorities. - 5.15.4 If the Company is being wound up by the Court, the Liquidator must give notice of the First Meeting of Creditors and the First Meeting of Contributories to the Authorities. - 5.15.5 If, in the winding up (whether voluntary or by the Court), a meeting of creditors or members of the Company is called for the purpose of: - (a) receiving the Liquidator's resignation; or the Convener of the meeting must give notice of the meeting to the Authorities.

-- 5.15.3 If a creditors meeting is called by the Liquidator, the Liquidator must give notice of the meeting to the Authorities. - 5.15.4 If the Company is being wound up by the Court, the Liquidator must give notice of the First Meeting of Creditors and the First Meeting of Contributories to the Authorities. - 5.15.5 If, in the winding up (whether voluntary or by the Court), a meeting of creditors or members of the Company is called for the purpose of: - (a) receiving the Liquidator's resignation; or - (b) removing the Liquidator; or - (c) appointing a new Liquidator;
+- (b) removing the Liquidator; or - (c) appointing a new Liquidator;